luciacortes063/fss_se_assignment/docs/task-3.md

 - `src/transformers/trainer.py` <-> `tests/trainer/test_trainer.py`
 - `src/transformers/modeling_utils.py` <-> `tests/test_modeling_common.py`

+**How would you explain this type of coupling?**
-These pairings are exactly what we would expect as when a production file changes, its associated test file typically needs updates as well, which leads to strong co-change frequencies.
+- These pairings are exactly what we would expect as when a production file changes, its associated test file typically needs updates as well, which leads to strong co-change frequencies, and thus strong coupling.

 **Is this coupling a code smell?**
 - No, it's not a code smell.
 Test <-> non-test logical coupling is normal and desirable because it suggests that tests closely follow the implementation, test coverage is maintained, breaking changed trigger tets updates and tests are located in a predictable structure (that is, mirrorin the source tree).